Link Search Menu Expand Document

 In this workshop, we’ll use several approaches to correcting errors in the OCR text output and discuss when to use them.
 We’ll also introduce the concepts of initial data analysis (IDA) and data provenance, as well as exploring how some techniques used for correcting OCR errors in digitized texts can also be extended to pre-processing born-digital texts.

-Learning outcomes
+Learning Objectives

-By the end of the workshop, you will be able to:
+By the end of this workshop, you will be able to:

 • Perform initial data analysis on OCR text output